Izaakwltn/vibratsia/README.md

 ## Using Vibratsia

-### Since most analysis will be in the context of a musical instrument, there are a number of preset
-### instruments including the violin, viola, cello, bass, and hardanger fiddle.
+#### Since most analysis will be in the context of a musical instrument, there are a number of preset instruments including the violin, viola, cello, bass, and hardanger fiddle.

-### You can also create your own instrument:
+### You can create a custom instrument:

 VIBRATSIA> (luthier 'violin violin-open-strings)